 Since yesterday was our first time buying food to cook at home (amato mio and I moved into our apartment on Friday – yay!), we went to the stall associated with one of the restaurants we frequent, Café del Mar (I’ll be reviewing it soon).
 Several barrels containing different types of prawns (chemeen) were on offer, ranging from average-sized beasties, priced at 350 rupees per kilo, to the biggest tiger prawns I’ve ever seen, at 800 rupees p/k.
 We settled for some medium mixed ones which cost 500 rupees for a kilo (£6/€7/$9).
 Although I say medium, in the UK these are sold as large tiger prawns, and usually cost in excess of £25 per kilo (approx 2,000 rupees).

 To give you an idea of sizes (I love how they are not uniform), the image on the right shows them alongside my large chopping knife.
 The one on the right was the smallest of the bunch, while the one on the left was one of the largest.

 Cleaning them was incredibly easy; unlike prawns I’ve bought in the UK, which have been previously frozen, the shells came off these fresh ones remarkably easily.
 The image to the left shows half a kilo of prepared prawns – they are such beautiful colours, aren’t they?

 And yes, those are cute teddy bears on the plate… what of it?
 Ha ha!
-Courtesy of our lovely friend (and condo manager), Sony!
-This is how we roll in India!
+Courtesy of our condo manager.
+Apparently, this is how we roll in India!